michelesr/thesis/src/ccba.md

-# Containers and container based applications
+# Containers and containerized applications

 In the past virtual machines covered a role of great importance in cloud computing and virtualization, because of their attitude to provide standardized